 It all starts with the sun.
 Almost 70% of the sun’s energy is absorbed into the ground, making the Earth like a giant thermal battery.
 At depths between ten and 600 feet, the ground stays at a relatively constant temperature all year.

 By using a system of heat pumps, water pumps, controls and high density polyethylene (HDPE) piping, a building can turn this stable section of Earth underground into a natural energy source.

 GSHP systems have substantial benefits over other types of HVAC systems:

 - GSHP systems allow for 100% individual zone control.
 Multiple zones can be cooling while other zones can be heating which increases occupant comfort and net system energy efficiency.
-In a GSHP system, as the units in cooling mode reject energy to the building water loop, the units in heating mode extract this energy and put it to use.
-Significant annual energy savings are often realized by turning off the ground loop pumps during seasons when the building water loop can stay within an acceptable range by simply sharing energy.
+In a GSHP system, as the units in cooling mode reject energy to the building water loop, the units in heating mode extract this energy and put it to use, thus saving energy.
 This strategy works especially well in offices, multi-family complexes, hospitality, and health care facilities because of their consistent requests for simultaneous heating and cooling in different zones.

-- The boiler, chiller and evaporative cooling tower are eliminated and replaced by the ground loop heat exchanger.
+- The boiler and evaporative cooling tower are significantly downsized with a ground loop heat exchanger.
 This adds several benefits:

 - Enables the building to be all electric which eliminates the need for multiple onsite utility services

 - Sets up the building for net-zero energy consumption.

 - Eliminating the evaporative cooling tower also eliminates a potential breeding ground for the deadly legionella bacteria, which has recently claimed the lives of several people across the US.